material-motion/material-motion/concepts/primitives.md

 This section defines what the Material Motion Primitives are and how they relate to one another.

-Throughout the Starmap we use the term **element** to mean “an individual node in a hierarchical layout/compositing engine”.
+> We use the term **element** to mean “an individual node in a hierarchical layout/compositing engine”.
 This term is synonymous with a View or a DOM Element.

 This section’s topics: